 The SMU Dedman School of Law’s Volunteer Income Tax Assistance (VITA) program helps individuals in the Dallas community by preparing tax returns using IRS software and transmitting the returns electronically to the IRS.
 SMU law students help to prepare basic income tax returns free of charge at designated IRS/VITA sites for individuals of low to moderate income, individuals with disabilities, non-English speaking taxpayers, and the elderly.

-Schedule Sites - Once the 3 required tests have been passed with an 80% or higher, and the Volunteer Standards of Conduct Agreement (Form 13615) has been submitted, Lynn Moubry will e-mail the Dallas Tax Centers Scheduler's contact information for the Dallas Tax Centers.
+Schedule Sites - Once the 3 required tests have been passed with an 80% or higher, and the Volunteer Standards of Conduct Agreement (Form 13615) has been submitted, Lynn Moubry will e-mail the VITA scheduler's contact information for the Dallas Tax Centers.

 Logistics of the VITA program are as follows:

 - All SMU law student participants will need to pass the Mandatory VITA Tests

 .
 These are required IRS/VITA tests; you will receive up to 8 Public Service hours for completing the 3 required tests.
 The 3 required IRS/VITA tests must be completed online BEFORE scheduling site hours.

 - Each SMU law student plans his/her own attendance schedule choosing a recommended VITA site provided by the Dallas Tax Centers.
 To request a specific date/time (3 hours time slots preferred), please contact the Dallas Tax Centers Scheduler.
 If corrections need to be made to your schedule, immediately contact the Dallas Tax Centers Scheduler, and/or e-mail Lynn Moubry <Lmoubry@smu.edu> during regular weekday business hours.

 - Law students will keep a weekly record with the number of hours dedicated with VITA on a Student Log Form.